tarun7r/antrikshGPT/README.md

 ## Features That Will Impress

 ### Advanced AI Assistant
-- **Gemini 2.5 Flash** powered conversational AI for exceptional performance and accuracy
+- **Gemini 2.0 Flash** powered conversational AI for exceptional performance and accuracy
-- **12+ Specialized Space Tools** for real-time, accurate data retrieval
+- **13 Specialized Space Tools** for real-time, accurate data retrieval
+- **Intelligent Web Search Fallback** for comprehensive space knowledge coverage
+- **Multi-Strategy Search** with Wikipedia, DuckDuckGo, and curated knowledge base
 - **Robust Error Handling** with graceful fallbacks and intelligent retries
 - **Context-Aware Responses** for engaging and relevant conversations
 - **Natural language queries** for complex space topics and missions